Hardware security module: Uses

 HSMs are also deployed to manage transparent data encryption keys for databases and keys for storage devices such as disk or tape.

-HSMs provide both logical and physical protection of these materials, including cryptographic keys, from disclosure, non-authorized use, and potential adversaries.

-HSMs support both symmetric and asymmetric (public-key) cryptography.
-For some applications, such as certificate authorities and digital signing, the cryptographic material is asymmetric key pairs (and certificates) used in public-key cryptography.
-With other applications, such as data encryption or financial payment systems, the cryptographic material consists mainly of symmetric keys.

 Some HSM systems are also hardware cryptographic accelerators.
 They usually cannot beat the performance of hardware-only solutions for symmetric key operations.
-However, with performance ranges from 1 to 10,000 1024-bit RSA signs per second, HSMs can provide significant CPU offload for asymmetric key operations.
+However, with performance ranges from 1 to 10,000 1024-bit RSA signatures per second, HSMs can provide significant CPU offload for asymmetric key operations.
 Since the National Institute of Standards and Technology (NIST) is recommending the use of 2,048 bit RSA keys from year 2010, performance at longer key sizes has become more important.
 To address this issue, most HSMs now support elliptic curve cryptography (ECC), which delivers stronger encryption with shorter key lengths.

 PKI environment (CA HSMs)

 In PKI environments, the HSMs may be used by certification authorities (CAs) and registration authorities (RAs) to generate, store, and handle asymmetric key pairs.
 In these cases, there are some fundamental features a device must have, namely: